 How Do You Become a Good Marketer?
 Best Marketing Qualifications

 While the term ‘good’ may be subjective in many contexts, this may not apply to marketing.
 Good marketing is marketing that achieves a targeted number of sales, generating a specific amount of profit.
 Marketing strategies may differ, but so do target sales.
-According to your target, you will choose to utilize the ‘best’ marketing technique for you.
+According to your target, you will choose to utilise the ‘best’ marketing technique for you.
 Understanding what ‘good’ marketing consists of, is one of the marketing qualifications you need to have to be able to pursue a career in marketing.

 Alternatively, becoming a good marketer is relatively subjective.
 One might look at a marketing agent and decide that he is good at his job because of his exceptional use of social media.
-On the other hand, another agent could be recognized for his long-term experience in the field.
+On the other hand, another agent could be recognised for his long-term experience in the field.
 All this depends on what the industry is looking for, and what your employer is in need of.
 At the end of the day, you’re given a target and you’re expected to use your skills and experience to reach that goal in whatever way you possibly could.

-Jobs in Marketing
+Marketing Qualifications: Jobs in Marketing

 If you’re interested in marketing, some of the roles you may wish to fulfil in a company are marketing managers, advertising sales agents or market research analysts.
 Working in a marketing field requires adequate communication skills and high literacy rates.
 In many marketing roles you will need to be able to conduct primary research, evaluate it and establish pricing and marketing strategies based on them.
 According to Prospects your role as a marketing executive will include: